 Website Builder SEO vs WordPress SEO – Weighing up where the two excel and falter

 However!
 If you fancy yourself a bit of an SEO connoisseur, WordPress may be better suited to your needs.
 Some HTML knowhow will be necessary, but that can be worth it for the creative control it affords.
 It also has tens of thousands of plugins, many of which are dedicated to SEO.

 On the ecommerce front, it’s hard to look beyond Shopify at the moment.
 SEO priorities for online retail are different to those of blogs, and Shopify focuses its efforts accordingly.
 Logical site structure, alt text, and product tags are front and center – something to keep in mind if the website you’re building will be selling things.

 Search engine optimization is vitally important to website success.
 When choosing a website builder, SEO functionality is one of the most important things you should look at.
-On the best website builders, SEO is comprehensive and easy to use.
+For the top-rated website builders, SEO is comprehensive and easy to use.

-To recap, the best three builders for SEO are currently:
+To recap, the three best website builders for SEO are:

 They’re feature-rich and easy to use.
 Wix and Weebly are especially good at explaining features and setting goals, integrating their knowledge bases right into the builder.
 Which of the two is better for you ultimately comes down to personal preference.